Lu Williams

 In 2015, they founded Grrrl Zine Fair, which platforms womxn, trans and non-binary artists and zine makers through workshops, events, Grrrl Zine Library (based at The Old Waterworks, Southend) and Grrrl In Print zine.
 In 2021, they co-founded Dog Ear, a place for sculptural dog toys and artist publishing.
 In 2024, they co-founded Care Contractors, a collective working with councils and commissioners to protect and produce public art works.

-Image credit: Tate Kids
+Image credit: Eliza Hatch.

 Estuary Festival is supported by